upmcplanetracker/firewalla-unbound-DoT-config/README.md

 This supplemental configuration enables DNS over TLS (DoT) for your Firewalla device, encrypting DNS queries between your Firewalla and upstream resolvers for improved privacy.
 It also hardens Unbound and offers performance inprovement.

+If you'd like to also update your version of Unbound, check out my [firewalla-update-unbound](https://github.com/upmcplanetracker/firewalla-update-unbound) repo

 > **Note**: DNS traffic between the upstream resolver and authoritative root servers remains unencrypted—this is standard for virtually all DNS resolutions, regardless of setup.

 Background Info